learnbin.net nav logo

 The tensile strength of polyamides is upon to polar groups and crystalline structure of the polymer.
 Polyamides have a high density of hydrogen bonds.
 These hydrogen bonds are formed between the oxygen atoms of the carbonyl group and hydrogen atoms in polyamide.
 The high amount of hydrogen bonding influences the stiffness, crystallinity, flexibility, glass transition point, and gas permeability of the polyamide.
 The tensile strength of nylon is 600 kg/cm2.

-Polyamides are the most common and important commercial examples, of thermoplastic materials that are capable to compete with metals.
+Polyamides are the most common and important commercial examples, of thermoplastic materials that are capable of competing with metals.
 When considering polyamides, polyamide is stronger than steel.

 Polyamides tend to provide good resistance to Hydrocarbons.
 Polyamides swell in alcohols and dissolve in phenols.
 Polyamides can be attacked by strong acids, alcohols, and alkalis.
 Polyamides are good dielectric in an oily medium.